Condensation of random walks and the Wulff crystal: Proof of Theorem

 For the general case $d\ge 3$ we use the discrete Loomis--Whitney inequality (Theorem 2 in \cite{LoomisWhitney}), which states that if $A_i$ is the projection of $A$ onto $\Z^{d-1}$ along the $i$th coordinate then

-For each vertex in $z \in A_i$ consider the line $L$ going through $z$ and which is parallel to the $i$th coordinate axis.
-It intersects $A$ in at least one place (assume for simplicity and without loss of generality that $A$ does not intersect any hyperplane where one of the coordinates is 0).
-The first and last such intersection with $A$ necessarily correspond to two edges in $ \p_e^* A$, since the rest of the line lies in $\Z^d \setminus A$ and is unbounded.
-Thus to each vertex in $A_i$ one can associate two edge $e \in \p^*_e A$.
-This edge is necessarily unique, since its direction indicates the coordinate used for the projection.
-We deduce, using the arithmetic-geometric inequality,
+For each $1\le i \le d$ and each vertex in $z \in A_i$ consider the line $L$ going through $z$ and which is parallel to the $i$th coordinate axis.
+It intersects $A$ in at least one vertex (assume for simplicity and without loss of generality that $A$ does not intersect any hyperplane where one of the coordinates is 0).
+The first and last such intersections with $A$ necessarily correspond to two edges in $ \p_e^* A$, since the rest of the line lies in $\Z^d \setminus A$ and is unbounded.
+Thus to each vertex in $A_i$ one can associate two edges in $ \p^*_e A$.
+Note that for two distinct vertices $z$ and $w$ the corresponding edges will be pairwise distinct.
+Hence $|A_i| \le | \p^*_e A | / 2$ for each $1\le i \le d$.
+We deduce, using the arithmetic geometric inequality and \eqref{edgevertex},

 Combining with \eqref{LW} this gives the desired result. \end{proof}